Eccentricities by JVG

 Coconut Milk and Water Cold Process Soap Recipe and DIY

 Coconut Milk and coconut water are great additions to the cold process soap.
 Coconut milk adds sugars, silkiness, and extra fat.
 The coconut water adds lots of sugars that naturally enhance the soap lather.
-I add coconut milk to all my soaps and I notice a difference in how the soap glides softly on the skin while at the same time doing its job of cleaning the skin.
+I add coconut milk to all my soaps, and I notice a difference in how the soap glides softly on the skin while at the same time doing its job of cleaning the skin.

 This post contains affiliate links which means if you click on the link and purchase the item, I will receive an affiliate commission at no cost to you.
 As an Amazon Associate I earn a commission on qualifying purchases at no additional cost to you.
 See full disclosure here.